Secrets of Selling Professional Services: Pencil Selling

 This is where pencil selling comes in.

-Simply put, pencil selling is where in the meeting you sketch out ideas and concepts which illuminate and enhance your discussion with the client.
+Simply put, pencil selling is where – in your meeting with a potential client – you sketch out ideas and concepts which illuminate and enhance your discussion with them.

 And I mean that literally, not metaphorically.
 Getting out a pencil or pen and sketching out a concept on paper.